publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schVIII/ptI/m__us_usc_t22_s4046.md

                 (i) who, at the time of retirement, is married, and

-                (ii) who at such time designates (in accordance with subsection (b) of this section) that a limited portion of the annuity of such participant is to be used as the base for a survivor annuity,
+                (ii) who at such time designates (in accordance with subsection (b)) that a limited portion of the annuity of such participant is to be used as the base for a survivor annuity,

                 may, during the 18-month period beginning on the date of the retirement of such participant, elect to have a greater portion of the annuity of such participant so used.